Maxylakers/Booking-CLI-App/README.md

 - Further validates the collected data against provided conditions.

 - If the data passes validation, it gets processed and stored in a slice.
 Also it returns the information below to user:

 ---Thank you *username* for booking *number-of-tickets* tickets.
-You will receive a confirmation email at       ---*user-email*
+You will receive a confirmation email at       *user-email*

----We now have: *number-of-remaining-tickets* tickets remaining for the Max Conference
+We now have: *number-of-remaining-tickets* tickets remaining for the Max Conference

----The first names of all bookings are:  [*username*]
+The first names of all bookings are:  [*username*]

 - Proceeded to isolate Functions into packages so they can be ran using the: go run . (to run all the files in the project, using the main.go at the entry point file)

+- Simulate the tickets being sent to the users with a delay of 30 seconds.

+- Ultimately used the go routine to make the application concurrent while sending the ticket is being simulated, thereby, not leaving our code blocked for the process to complete.